hjohns12/youtube_analysis/munge-and-analyze.md

 subset_by_title <- mainstream_filter(full_dat, "title")
 ```

-Below, I stack three dataframes on top of each other.
+I stack three dataframes on top of each other.
 These three dataframes represent the results with keywords in (1) the video description, (2) the video tags, and (3) the video title.

 ``` r
 ms_dat <- subset_by_description %>%